cbdesai/TheSourceCodeScanner/README.md

 # TheSourceCodeScanner
-A Source Code repository to scan entire TFS,VSS for specific set of information like
+A Source Code repository to scan entire TFS,VSS for specific set of information like database call, driver, Store proc call...